Pavin Smith Player Props: Diamondbacks vs. Padres

 Pavin Smith At The Plate

-- Smith is batting .364 with three doubles, two home runs and three walks.
+- Smith is batting .333 with three doubles, two home runs and five walks.

+- In 55.6% of his nine games this season, Smith has picked up at least one hit.
+He's also had three multi-hit games.

-- He has homered in two of eight games played this season, and in 8% of his plate appearances.
+- He has homered in two of nine games played this season, and in 6.9% of his plate appearances.

-- He has scored in four of eight games (50.0%), including multiple runs twice.
+- He has scored in five of nine games (55.6%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.